KaiNorberg/PatchworkOS/README.md

 iowalk(in, FDROOT, ".", &out);
 ```

 It's important to note that `proc_create()` is not a system call; it's a wrapper around the `/proc/clone` file which when opened returns the root of the new processes proc directory.
 The kernel does nothing more than provide an empty address space that `proc_create()` fills using the `mem` file in the child's proc directory.
-This means that the path specified to the executable or paths specified within the executable (for example to the dynamic linker) are from the parents perspective.

-A process will be freed when its proc directories reference count reaches zero.
+A process will be freed when its reference count reaches zero, as such "killing" a process is merely freeing its threads to drop their references to the process.

 ### Environment Variables